 Is the use of benefits the only thing immigration officials consider in the public charge test?

-No. They must also look at several other factors.
+No. Under the law, they must also look at several other factors.
 These include the immigrant's:

-income (money from work or other sources) and assets (things the immigrants owns)
+income (money from work or other sources) and resources (things the immigrant owns)

 family status (including the number of family members in the home)